Genivia/ugrep/README.md

     --format=FORMAT
             Output FORMAT-formatted matches.
 See `man ugrep' section FORMAT for the `%' fields.
-Options -A, -B, -C, -y, and -v are disabled.
+Options -A, -B, -C, -y, and -v have no effect.

 The following output formatting options may be used: